getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 ### Option B): Store data in a structured way in SDKs

-The content should not be a simple string but strucutred data.
+The content should not be a simple string but structured data.
 The content could be a template string where all the sensitive values are removed plus a list of values. (ex `select * from user where email=%s;` and `{ "email": "test@example.com" }`) This way it would be easy for Relay to remove sensitive information by field name.

 _Pros:_